camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/dashboard.md

 To search for a variable of type string, which has a numeric, boolean or null value, you have to wrap the value in single quotes (e.g., `'93288'` or `'NULL'`).

 You can always either search for process instances or for incidents.
 When you add a parameter for an incident search, you can not add a second parameter which would search for a process instance and vice versa.

+You can perform batch operation on process instances matching search criteria by clicking "Batch operation" button.